AdarshYadav-dev/react-dashboard-scss-ui/README.md

 # React Dashboard & UI Components with SCSS

 This repository contains the frontend UI components of a React-based dashboard application.
 The project is styled using **SCSS** (Sass) with a clean and responsive layout.
-It includes reusable components for dashboards, carts, categories, products, users, sidebar, and navbar.
+It includes reusable components for dashboards, carts, categories, products, users, sidebar, and navbar..

 ## Features